Students can now study for the ACA CTA Joint Programme as part of the Level 7 Apprenticeship.

 What is the structure of the Level 7 apprenticeship for Joint Programme students?

 Students are required to complete the on-programme assessment (OPA).
 For students on the Joint Programme, this comprises 13 of the 15 ACA modules (not Business Planning: Taxation or Case Study), and one of the three CTA specialist papers.
 Students are then required to complete an end-point assessment (EPA) which consists of the final ACA module, being the Case Study, and also complete the second EPA element, which is a Project Report.
 Once all elements of the apprenticeship have been successfully completed, the apprentice qualifies as a Level 7 Accountancy Professional Apprentice and will receive their apprenticeship certificate.
-Then, once all ACA and CTA requirements have been completed as well, the apprentice will become a fully qualified ICAEW Chartered Accountant and a fully qualified Chartered Tax Advisor (CTA).
+Then, once all ACA and CTA requirements have been completed as well, the apprentice will become a fully qualified ICAEW Chartered Accountant and a fully qualified Chartered Tax Adviser (CTA).

 In what order should students attempt their exams?

 Please click here for details on the recommended structure.
 However, please note that any training delivered after the apprentice has gone through gateway is not eligible for funding.
 Therefore, when following our recommended approach, the following CTA papers will not be eligible for funding: Professional Responsibilities and Ethics, and the second written CTA paper.